 During my first week using Pantheon.io, I noticed another dev had committed some ” – – r ” files that were not readable in my environment, yet they still executed on Pantheon.
 (PHP doesn’t need executable permission, but the server user needs “read” permission.)
 I questioned Pantheon.io about this and to my surprise they admitted this is an “undocumented feature.”

 Pantheon changes your file permissions without telling you it’s happening.
 Why is this bad?
 Maybe you intentionally did a “chmod” on some files expecting them to be private.
 But in reality, maybe a hacker is able to download or execute the file you wanted non-readable, or vice-versa.
-And who really knows, right?
+Who really knows, right?
 Because it’s undocumented.

-At first glance, changing permissions for us seems “user friendly.”
+At first glance, changing the permissions for us seems “user friendly.”
 Why should non-devs (the target market for Pantheon.io) worry about file permissions?
 After all, 80% of web server issues are due to permission problems.

 Pantheon presents a big target for hackers, because a vulnerability there could be exploited across every client, which includes Google.